-I’m really interested in Science, and within this subject there’s such a huge variety of careers that you can choose to pursue.
-Due to my particular interest in healthcare and my desire to work with people, as some amongst many reasons I have chosen to strive to study Medicine.
+I’m really interested in Science, but within Science there’s such a huge variety of careers that you can choose to pursue.
+My particular interest in healthcare and my desire to work with people are some of the many reasons I have chosen to strive to study Medicine.
 Medicine is still a Science and therefore it will adhere to scientific procedures and require competency within a laboratory setting.
 There are also many specialities within Medicine which are solely based in this setting.
 This is why I decided to carry out some work experience in a lab.
 Each day my activities were quite similar so I decided to create one blog post rather than many repetitive ones.

 I was amazed at how efficiently work in a lab is carried out and there really was masses and masses of testing that was completed each and every day.
 I was able to implement basic aspectic techniques and during my time there I recognised the importance of something as simple as not touching the inside of the test tubes or bottles with your hand.
-At first the procedure was a little overwhelming as it was much more precise and strict compared to how we carry out practicals in school.
+At first the procedures were a little overwhelming as it was much more precise and strict compared to how we carry out practicals in school.
 But I soon became used to it.
-In the laboratory daily checks are carried out every single day in which the scales are tested for accuracy.
-The leeway for the inaccuracy was incredibly small.
-Later when I became involved in preparing the media for the laboratory I could see why this was necessary as the different substances had to be weighed to a very specific measurement.
+In the laboratory, checks are carried out every single day in which the scales and balances are tested for accuracy – the leeway for the inaccuracy is incredibly small.
+Later when I became involved in preparing the media for the laboratory, I could see why this was necessary as the different substances had to be weighed to a very specific measurement.

 Overall, I did enjoy my work experience especially being given the responsibility to independently complete certain tasks.
 However, one thing that I have learnt or more so noticed from completing this experience was just how much I missed being able to interact with people.
-By working in a lab I was completing scientific people but compared to my work experience at the GP, there wasn’t any interaction with the public and not much variety either.
-I have a string desire to be able to directly speak with others and meet new people each and every day.
-Completing this work experienced has just reinforced my desire to work within the field of Medicine at a societal level.
+By working in a lab I was in a solely scientific environment and compared to my work experience at the GP, there wasn’t any interaction with the public and not much variety either.
+I have a strong desire to be able to directly speak with others and meet new people each and every day.
+Completing this work experience has further reinforced my desire to work within the field of Medicine at a societal level.